Community Update from Punta Gorda Airport CEO, James W. Parish, P.E.

-- The City of Punta Gorda removed it’s legislative priority to “….become a principal partner to the PPP (public private partnership) in order to further evaluate and potentially execute the agreement arising from ownership of PGD.”
+- Prior to the Dec.
+10, 2020 Legislative Delegation meeting, the City of Punta Gorda removed it’s priority to “….become a principal partner to the PPP (public private partnership) in order to further evaluate and potentially execute the agreement arising from ownership of PGD.”

 - The CCAA expressed in its legislative priorities that it “is adamantly against any consolidation or assimilation into Charlotte County government, or the City of Punta Gorda, or any other governmental entity.
 The CCAA shall oppose any and all efforts to change its status from an independent governmental entity.
 The CCAA shall remain an independent governmental entity, providing services to the residents of Charlotte County and the region.”